WordPress/openverse/documentation/meta/ci_cd/jobs/packages.md

 Since this is a required check for a matrix job, it has a bypass counterpart.
 Refer to the documentation for [bypass jobs](/meta/ci_cd/flow.md#bypass-jobs).

+## `py-package-checks`

+Runs a matrix of the following checks for packages in the `packages/python`:

+- PDM `build`
+- PDM script `test`

+All packages in `packages/python` must define a `test` script.
+Python projects should only reside in `packages` if they are distributable packages (regardless of whether they are published).
+As such, all packages in the directory must be buildable.